 It could be that you need more support or that a break in study would help you.
 Or perhaps you could transfer to another course that would suit you better?

-The best people to discuss this with are your Student Support Officer and your Course Leader.
+The best people to discuss this with are your Student Support Adviser and your Course Leader or Academic Adviser.
 They will be able to discuss your options.

 If you need a break in study rather than a permanent withdrawal, there are financial implications - please see our section on taking a break in study